 Strategic direction 2.2.
-Ensure that the rules, regulations and procedures governing mineral exploitation incorporate best practices for environmental management and are underpinned by sound commercial principles in order to promote attract investment on a "level playing field" amongst contractors and with respect to land-based mining and that they reflect evolving best practices from land-based mining sector governance, in accordance with the Convention and the 1994 Agreement.
+Ensure that the rules, regulations and procedures governing mineral exploitation incorporate best practices for environmental management and are underpinned by sound commercial principles in order to promote investment on a "level playing field".

 Strategic direction 2.3.
 Ensure that the legal framework for activities in the Area is adaptive and responsive to new technology, information and knowledge and advances in international law relating to the Area, in particular in connection with international law rules on responsibility and liability.